 David first did “Liberace!” in Kalamazoo, Michigan.
-It was there that the producers of Circle in the Square saw the production and contracted him to perform in Cleveland.
+It was there that the producers of Circle in the Circle saw the production and contracted him to perform in Cleveland.

 Recently, David was informed that he was nominated for Broadwayworld.com’s Detroit area best actor award, and the production was nominated for best costumes and lighting.

 The $20,000 costume collection for the show, which is owned by Maiocco, are exact replicas of Liberace’s performance costumes, with some having been built to evoke the Vegas heyday of his career.
 The wardrobe is specific to Liberace and references to the clothing are written into the script.

 Clevelanders can re-acquaint themselves with Liberace from February 14 thru 17, 2019 at The Theatre in the Circle.

 All performances are at the historic Judson Manor, 1890 E. 107th St, Cleveland, OH 44106.
 Curtain times are Thursday, Friday and Saturday @ 7:30 pm and Saturday and Sunday @ 2 pm.
 Ticket cost: Adults $20, Seniors $18, Judson/South Franklin Circle residents $15, Students $12.
 For tickets call 216-282-9424 or go to theatreinthecircle.com.
 There is free parking.

 It has been said that dying is easy, farce is hard to do!
 And, “Avenue Q,” the delightful, satirical, coming of age parable by Robert Lopez and Jeff Marx, is farce at its highest level.